Updated April 28, 2026

 median annual salary

-You'll spend $25k and 2.2 years to start earning $67k — that's 4.5 months to pay back your training costs, making this one of the faster payback periods in health care.
-The combination of moderate training costs and solid starting salary creates a favorable return.
+You'll spend $25k average and 2.2 years to start earning $67k — that's about 4 months to pay back your training costs once you're working.
+The quick payback time makes this one of the better ROI paths at the associate degree level.

 Salaries vary by location and setting.
 Health Information Technicians in metropolitan areas and specialty practices typically earn more than the national median.